 |1 to 3 p.m.||Optional individual appointments and auditions (arranged in advance upon request), campus tours, ID photos, foreign language placement indicator|

 - A taste of academic life at Northwestern—why it's excellent and what makes it unique

-- Opportunities to attend a class and hear from current students about campus life
+- Opportunities to hear from current students about campus life

 - The chance to meet with a professor, coach or other potential mentor

 - Information for parents, including the chance to ask questions about financial aid